sanjosh/smallprogs/basic/array/README.md

 1. use Hash table
 1. use Dutch National flag (maintain 2 ptrs)
 1. use 2 passes
-1. traverse from right or left
+1. traverse from right or left or BOTH
 1. use transitivity
 1. use stack or tree or hash
 1. keep array of prefix sums (left and right) - and subtract